 The Variety of the Vegetable Matters When It Comes To Lighting

 You’d think that all tomatoes need the same amount of light – right?
 It’s not quite that simple.
 Some specialty varieties, like the ones we recommend, are actually more tolerant of the lower light levels typical of an indoor garden.
-While it’s not a fix all, you will have better luck choosing varieties that still grow well with slightly lower light needs.
+While it’s not a fix-all, you will have better luck choosing varieties that still grow well with slightly lower light needs.

-Probably not…. but you can still take advantage of the light you do have to get even better growth in combination with a grow light.
+Probably not… but you can still take advantage of the light you do have to get even better growth in combination with a grow light.

 It’s Time to Consider Your Window Direction & Seasonality

 The ultimate test of your natural light will be your plant’s growth.
 You can tell very early if you are way off the mark – you’ll notice the seedlings stretching and becoming spindly.
-Beyond that it’s a bit harder to tell where you are in the “adequate to optimal” range, but if your growth is way slower than is listed on the seed packet, the plant would likely do better with more light.
+Beyond that, it’s a bit harder to tell where you are in the “adequate to optimal” range, but if your growth is way slower than is listed on the seed packet, the plant would likely do better with more light.
 You can always try lower light plants in the same space, like lettuce, to use as a point of reference.

 Grow lights can be a little intimidating – but they really shouldn’t be!
-There is alot of marketing noise to cut through, but at the end of the day a well designed grow light provides a 1:1 replacement for sunlight, looks nice in your home, and pays for itself.
+There is a lot of marketing noise to cut through, but at the end of the day, a well-designed grow light provides a 1:1 replacement for sunlight, looks nice in your home, and pays for itself.
 Plants love the consistency of grow lights, which helps your little space be as productive as possible.

 We consider the grow light an essential tool of indoor gardening and it’s easy to put vegetables in their “optimal” range with lights.
 The instructions below give practical instructions for our grow light, but if you’d like to have a deeper general understanding, check out the introduction to our grow light series.